 It’s not enough to look for a product that is “natural.”
 If you want a product that is truly gentle and won’t cause health problems, look at the ingredients.
 “A lot of dog shampoos have parabens, mineral oils, sulfates, phthalates and those can cause skin issues and other health issues and be extremely harmful to dogs,” Youngker says.

-Also, be sure to look for essential oils instead of artificial fragrances.
+Also, try to look for essential oils instead of artificial fragrances.
 Avoid added dyes and artificial coloring of any sort.

 Your dog’s breed and coat type might influence the type of shampoo you use and how often you wash your pet.
 Some dogs, like Labrador retrievers, for example, have more naturally greasy coats to help them repel water.
 Groomers advise skipping shampoos with built-in conditioners for those dogs.
 Washing them too often can also cause them to make too much natural oil in their skin.